 Our economy is a consumer-led economy where things are happening faster than we think.
-With the increasing competition in SaaS enterprises, technology and product reviews & listings have changed how businesses conduct themselves in front of their customers.
+The increasing competition in SaaS enterprises, technology, and product reviews & listings have changed how businesses conduct themselves in front of their customers.

 Product reviews are creating a frenzy of instant customer feedback, making SaaS enterprise companies focus on customer satisfaction to achieve customer success by following a customer-centric approach for their organizations.